cambridge-cares/TheWorldAvatar/Agents/WeatherAgent/README.md

 Type timeSeriesType = new TypeToken<TimeSeries<Long>>() {}.getType();
 TimeSeries<Long> ts_deserialise = new Gson().fromJson(JSONSTRING, timeSeriesType);
  ```
- where `JSONSTRING` is the response.
+ where `JSONSTRING` is the serialised time series response.

  2) WeatherAgent/GetWeatherData/history

  This requires an additional input, the number of hours to query back, in addition to the station IRI.

  Input: This requires an additional input, the number of hours to query back with the key "hour", in addition to the station IRI, e.g. {"station": "http://station1", "hour":x}, where x is the number of hours before the current time.

  Output: Serialised TimeSeries object using Gson.

 ### WeatherAgent/GetStationsInCircle
 This function returns a list of station IRIs that are located within the given circle.

 Input: Coordinates of the centre and radius in km with keys "centre" and "radius", e.g. {"centre": latlon, "radius":x} where latlon is in the form "lat#lon" and x is the radius in km.

 Output: Station IRIs in a JSON array, i.e. {"station": [LIST OF STATIONS]}.

 ### WeatherAgent/GetStationsInRectangle
 This function returns a list of station IRIs that are located within the given rectangle.

 Input: Coordinates of the south-west and north-east corners with the keys "southwest" and "northeast", e.g. {"southwest":"lat#lon", "northeast":"lat#lon"}.

 Output: Station IRIs in a JSON array, i.e. {"station": [LIST OF STATIONS]}.

 ### WeatherAgent/DeleteStation
 Deletes a given station including time series data associated with it.

 Input: IRI of station to delete with "station" key, e.g. {"station": "http://station1}.

 Output: {"status": "delete success"}, if it is successful.